helpfulengineering/resources/software/proposals/crowdsourcing_contact_tracing_app.md

 V2 (..repeat the process)

 Added features to the mobile app:

-* App will notify people if they have been in contact with a region that has had coronavirus (by quering the database) since the last time they have checked in.
-After this, they can mark "cleaned", which will reset the corona tracking counter.
 * Business coordination : For locations that have their addresses publicly listed on google/yelp, send out emails/texts to those people.

 Added feature to the web-app/database: